The greatest shot in television: James Burke had one chance to nail this scene (2024)

 Key Takeaways

-• The shot is the payoff of a full episode tracing connections from credit cards through knight’s armor, canned food, and air conditioning to the Saturn V and the moon landing.
+• The clip is the culminating moment of a 50-minute episode tracing credit cards through knight’s armor, canned food, air conditioning, and the Saturn V to the moon.

 Hacker News Comment Review